raspberrypilearning/anime-expressions/en/step_3.md

 --- task ---

-Find the comment `<!-- The first drawing and instructions goes here -->`.
+Find the comment `<!-- The first drawing and instructions go here -->`.

 Add in the `<section></section>` tags for your first drawing and instruction content.